aduchini/Final_project/README.md

 #### Interactive elements -
 Our Dashboard in Tableau Public will have a number of interactive elements.
 Drop down boxes will be used to give the user flexibility to choose a country of choice and perfrm visualizations.
 Another drop down box for data can be used to select date of choice and see the visualizations accordingly.

+## Model Deployment
+Finally the data visualizations will be deployed on Tableau Public and shared publicly.

 ## Summary